From Unlearning to UNBRANDING: A Benchmark for Trademark-Safe Text-to-Image Generation: Benchmark

 \subsection{VLM Evaluation Metrics}

-\paragraph{Brand Presence Score ($\mathcal{B}$).} To quantify the residual presence of specific brand cues in generated images, we introduce the Brand Presence Score $\mathcal{B}$.
-Unlike open-ended brand recognition, we employ targeted binary queries to evaluate whether a given image still conveys the identity of a specific brand.
+To evaluate the residual presence of specific brand cues in generated images, we formulate brand recognition as a rigorous multi-class classification task.
+Unlike open-ended brand recognition, we employ targeted multi-class classification to evaluate whether a given image still conveys the identity of a specific brand.

-For each brand $b \in \mathcal{C}$ and image $\mathbf{x}$, a Visual Language Model (VLM, we used Gemma3 \cite{gemmateam2025gemma3technicalreport}) is prompted with three progressively detailed yes/no questions:
+For each target brand $b \in \mathcal{C}$ and image $\mathbf{x}$, a Visual Language Model (VLM, we employ Qwen3-VL-8B-Thinking \cite{chu2024qwen2} as our primary evaluator, justified via a detailed ablation study in \cref{sec:ablation}) is prompted to select exactly one label from a predefined set of the $12$ benchmark brands plus a \texttt{NO\_BRAND} category.
+The system prompt explicitly instructs the VLM to use both explicit signals (e.g., logos) and implicit trade dress features (e.g., design language, silhouette, material cues).

-\begin{itemize} \item $\mathcal{B}_1$: \textit{“Does the image show the brand [BRAND]?”} \item $\mathcal{B}_2$: \textit{“Based on the overall design, shape, and color scheme, is the object in the image most likely associated with the brand [BRAND]?”} \item $\mathcal{B}_3$: \textit{“You are an expert in visual brand recognition.
-Considering design language, materials, and characteristic features, do you think this image represents the brand [BRAND]?”} \end{itemize}

-For each question $i \in \{1,2,3\}$, the VLM returns a confidence score $p_i(b|\mathbf{x}) \in [0,1]$ representing its belief that the image depicts brand $b$.
-The final \textit{Brand Presence Score} for brand $b$ is computed as the average confidence across the three queries:

-Lower values of $\mathcal{B}(b, \mathbf{x})$ indicate more effective unbranding with respect to brand $b$, as the VLM is less confident that the generated image retains its visual identity.
-This formulation enables the VLM to assess both explicit and implicit brand indicators, ranging from visible logos to characteristic shapes, textures, and design languages (e.g., the BMW kidney grille or the Coca-Cola bottle silhouette).
+To enforce strict decision-making and reduce VLM hallucinations, the model is constrained to output a structured JSON object containing the predicted brand label $\hat{y}$ and a confidence score.
+While this confidence score acts as a prompting mechanism to ensure well-calibrated reasoning, our final evaluation metric relies strictly on the hard label $\hat{y}$.

+We define \textit{Brand Presence} score ($\mathcal{B}$) as the empirical frequency with which the target brand $b$ is still correctly identified across a set of $N$ generated images.
+This is mathematically expressed as:

-\paragraph{Visual Similarity Score ($\mathcal{S}$)} To rigorously evaluate the preservation of image content after unbranding, we introduce a hybrid, two-stage Visual Similarity Score ($\mathcal{S}$).
+where $\mathbb{I}(\cdot)$ is the indicator function that equals $1$ if the predicted label $\hat{y}_i$ for the $i$-th image matches the target brand $b$, and $0$ otherwise.
+Moreover, to rigorously evaluate the preservation of image content after unbranding, we introduce a hybrid, two-stage Visual Similarity Score ($\mathcal{S}$).
 Unlike pixel-wise metrics (e.g., SSIM, LPIPS) which penalize the necessary visual changes required for logo removal, our metric assesses semantic and structural fidelity while strictly ignoring branding artifacts.

 The evaluation protocol consists of a coarse semantic filter followed by a fine-grained VLM assessment: